 4-H Youth Mentoring

-Youth involved in the program: Utah's Youth and Families with Promise 4-H Mentoring Program (YFP) is a program designed for youth, ages 10-15, and their families.
-Young adult mentors establish caring relationships with the identified youth.
-This program allows youth to develop their interpersonal and academic skills by participating with them in structured recreation, community service, and community youth groups.
+4-H Mentoring: Youth & Families with Promise (YFP) is a program which began in 2001 and is designed for youth, ages 10-15, and their families.
+Youth are matched with young adult mentors, who establish caring relationships with identified youth.
+All mentors are screened before being matched (interview, reference and background check).
+This program allows youth to develop their interpersonal and academic skills by participating in structured recreation, community service, and community youth groups.

 - Meet four times each month with their mentor (one meeting each month is sponsored by 4-H)